schelian/python_project_template/README.md

 Be sure to include results in aggregate, not just a few datapoints.
 E.g., On average, it is 75% correct.
 (Other performance metrics are …)

-# Setup, running with Docker
+# OPTIONAL: Setup with Docker

 ## Build the docker: ````docker build -t python_project_template .````